ndcbe/data-and-computing/notebooks/60258-organization/project1.md

 ## Introduction

 In teams of two, you will develop a Python/Jupyter notebook that applies one or more computing skills from CBE 60258 to solve a science or engineering example.
 Most teams will find it easiest to choose an example or problem from their favoriate undergraduate or graduate textbook.
-Alternately, teams, in consultation with the instructor, may develop a notebook targetted at younger learners (e.g., K-12), for use in STEM ourreach activities.
+Alternately, teams, in consultation with the instructor, may develop a notebook targeted at younger learners (e.g., K-12), for use in STEM outreach activities.
 Likewise, teams may solve an example or homework problem from another CBE graduate class with the written permission of that instructor.
 (Some faculty may not want examples or homework problems disseminated outside their class.)

 The expectation is that all notebooks will be contributed to this website, thereby creating a repository of examples.
 Students are encouraged to use these examples as reference material, especially during their duties as graduate teaching assistants.
 Mini-project 1 (simulating games of chance) is a good example format.
-Each notebook should build up the solution in multiple parts parts with discussion questions.
+Each notebook should build up the solution in multiple parts with discussion questions.

 ## Learning Objectives